octo-technology/OpenTezos/docs/baking/bakers_list.md

 #### Private bakers

 A private baker doesn’t offer everyone to delegate their stakes.
-Technically speaking, they can’t forbid you to delegate your XTZ to them and, they are under no obligation to share their baking profits with you.
+Technically speaking, they can’t forbid you to delegate your XTZ to them, but they are under no obligation to share their baking profits with you.

 These days, it is the centralized exchanges like Coinbase, Binance or Kraken, that hold the biggest stakes.
 They offer their users an opportunity to stake XTZ from their exchange accounts and get profit.